John19980422/Python_Finance/README.md

 # Python_Finance
-use python to do with finance
+Using python to do with finance

+The quandl_account includes my quandl account.